Knowledge process outsourcing

-Knowledge process outsourcing (KPO) is the general practice of outsourcing valuable knowledge through the use of external providers often located in a different country to help identify issues with cost reduction, and to build a company's core business by employing a value chain.
-This differs from the use of Business Process Outsourcing (BPO) as the focus is to create a process driven environment that focuses on analytical, decision, and research-oriented findings to further promote the realm of technical skills and the advancement of knowledge.
+Knowledge process outsourcing (KPO) describes the outsourcing of core information-related business activities which are competitively important or form an integral part of a company's value chain.
+KPO requires advanced analytical and technical skills as well as a high degree of specialist expertise.

 Reasons behind KPO include an increase in specialized knowledge and expertise, additional value creation, the potential for cost reductions, and a shortage of skilled labor.
 KPO is a continuation of business process outsourcing, yet with rather more of business complexity.
 To be successful in knowledge process outsourcing, a lot of guide is required from interorganizational system.